Unstoppable-downloads/indexer/readme.md

 ### Content Consumers
-The value they bring to the network is their attention (traffic) that Indexers can monetize with Advertising or Affiliate platforms.
+The value they bring to the network is their attention (traffic) that Indexers can monetize from Advertising or Affiliate platforms.
-Optionaly, they can choose to donate Content Providers for
+Optionaly, they can choose to donate to Content Providers

 ## Data Model

+# Metadata
+This data structure holds the information that is necessary for content indexing.

+title: string
+fileName: string
+uid:string
+fileSize: number
+chunks: Array<FileChunk>
+hash: string
+imdb: string
+category: Array<string>
+description: string

+## Unstoppable architecture

+### Current topology

+### Way forward

+### Alternative way forward

 ## Content publishing workflow

 ## Content indexing workflow

+## Content consuming workflow